WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/media.md

 #### Descriptions

 A description provides a more detailed, textual explanation of information depicted by an image.
 Any new information should be conveyed through text, and not introduced through a figure or image.

+The image description should not be confused with the [`longdesc` attribute](https://www.w3.org/TR/WCAG-TECHS/H45.html), which can be used to provide a more lengthy description of the content and context of an image than can be conveyed in the `alt` attribute's recommended 155 character limit.

+When writing image descriptions, follow these guidelines:
+-